Dakota State University students walking around campus

 Center of Academic Excellence Designations

-Dakota State University is one of only ten universities nationwide to hold all three National Security Agency (NSA) Center of Academic Excellence (CAE) designations.
+Dakota State University is one of only nine universities nationwide to hold all three National Security Agency (NSA) Center of Academic Excellence (CAE) designations.
 These prestigious designations reflect the high quality of our programs and provide students with access to exclusive scholarships and funding opportunities through federal and Department of Defense initiatives.

 Cisco Networking Academy